Pres-Lam

 Pres-Lam is a method of mass engineered timber construction that uses high strength unbonded steel cables or bars to create connections between timber beams and columns or columns and walls and their foundations.
 As a prestressed structure the steel cables clamp members together creating connections which are stronger and more compact than traditional timber fastening systems.
 In earthquake zones, the steel cables can be coupled with internal or external steel reinforcing which provide additional strength and energy dissipation creating a damage avoiding structural system.

 Pres-Lam can be used in conjunction with any mass engineered timber product such as glue laminated timber, laminated veneer lumber or cross laminated timber.

 History

 The concept of Pres-Lam was developed at the University of Canterbury in Christchurch, New Zealand by a team led by Professors Stefano Pampanin, Alessandro Palermo and Andy Buchanan in collaboration with PreStressed Timber Limited (PTL).
-The system stems from techniques developed during the US PRESSS at the University of California in San Diego during the 1990s under the leadership of New Zealand structural engineer Prof. Nigel Priestley.
+The system stems from techniques developed during the US PRESSS at the University of California, San Diego during the 1990s under the leadership of New Zealand structural engineer Nigel Priestley.

 Beginning in 2008 a 5-year research campaign was begun under the Structural Timber Innovation Company.
 During this period the first examples of Pres-Lam structures were completed in New Zealand.
 Following the systems success, international research efforts have begun at ETH Zurich, the University of Basilicata, Washington State University and several other research institutions.
 In 2017 the NHERI Tallwood project was started with funding from the U.S. National Science Foundation focused on further validation of Pres-Lam in North America.